sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - There must be at most one active Merkle root in a `SphinxModuleProxy` at a time.
 - A Merkle root must contain at most one deployment per chain.
 - Each leaf in a Merkle tree must be submitted exactly once.
-- The leafs in a Merkle tree must be submitted in ascending order on each chain according to the leaf's index.
+- The leaves in a Merkle tree must be submitted in ascending order on each chain according to the leaf's index.
 - The Gnosis Safe owners must be able to cancel an active Merkle root in the `SphinxModuleProxy`.
 - The Gnosis Safe owners must be able to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.[^1]
 - The Merkle proof verification logic must hash the Merkle leaf using the internal [`_getLeafHash` function](TODO(end)).